Azure SQL Database serverless

 az sql db create -g $resourceGroupName -s $serverName -n $databaseName ` -e GeneralPurpose -f Gen5 -min-capacity 0.5 -c 2 --compute-model Serverless --auto-pause-delay 720

 Use Transact-SQL (T-SQL)

 The following example creates a new database in the serverless compute tier.

 CREATE DATABASE testdb ( EDITION = 'GeneralPurpose', SERVICE_OBJECTIVE = 'GP_S_Gen5_1' ) ;

 Move database from provisioned compute tier into serverless compute tier

-The following example moves a database from the provisioned compute tier into the serverless compute tier.
-This example explicitly specifies the min vCores, max vCores, and autopause delay.
+The following examples move a database from the provisioned compute tier into the serverless compute tier.
+The examples explicitly specify the min vCores, max vCores, and autopause delay.